Why AVATAR Was Such a Big Deal in 2009

 World-building

 Another reason for Avatar’s success was the immersive and detailed world-building that James Cameron created.
 The planet Pandora, where the story takes place, was a fully realized world with its own flora, fauna, and culture.
 The world was so well-developed that it felt like a real place, with a history and mythology of its own.
-The attention to detail and the effort put into creating this world paid off, as viewers were drawn into this new and fascinating place.
+The attention to detail and the effort put into creating this world (which all started with its incredible screenplay) paid off, as viewers were drawn into this new and fascinating place.
 It was the closest thing one would get to a fully-fledged universe, such as Lord of the Rings and Star Wars.
 And, with these two not seeing major releases since 2003 and 2005 respectively, it was Avatar’s time to fulfill this specific need.

 Environmental message